Nata Lee Shows Off Killer Figure In Precarious Bathtub Pose

 Blond beauty Nata Lee is known by her online audience for her incredible body.
 She also seems to enjoy showing it off wearing very little in creative photos.
 On Thursday, she took to Instagram to flaunt her killer figure in a set of black lingerie while balancing on the edges of a bathtub.

-Nata’s bra featured held cups that exposed plenty of her breasts.
+Nata's bra featured half cups that exposed plenty of her breasts.
 Her panties had thin straps that were pulled high on the sides of her hips.

 Nata styled her shoulder-length hair in loose waves.